eden-brekke/reading-notes/code-301/class-02.md

 ## Reading
 [React lifecycle](https://medium.com/@joshuablankenshipnola/react-component-lifecycle-events-cb77e670a093)
-* Based off the diagram, what happens first, the ‘render’ or the ‘componentDidMount’?
+* Based off the diagram, what happens first, the ‘render’ or the ‘componentDidMount’?<br>
   Based off the diagram it looks like the render happens first, followed by React updating DOM and refs, then componentDidMount happens.
-* What is the very first thing to happen in the lifecycle of React?
+* What is the very first thing to happen in the lifecycle of React?<br>
   The first thing to happen is that the constructor is mounted. this is when an instance of a component is being created and inserted into the DOM.
-* Put the following things in the order that they happen: componentDidMount, render, constructor, componentWillUnmount, React Updates
+* Put the following things in the order that they happen: componentDidMount, render, constructor, componentWillUnmount, React Updates<br>
   1. Constructor
   2. Render
   3. ComponentDidMount
   4. React Updates
   5. ComponentWillUnmount
-* What does componentDidMount do?
+* What does componentDidMount do?<br>
   This is a method, and it's invoked immediately after a component is mounted.
 It's used to load anything that uses a network request or initializes the DOM.

 ## Additional Resources